aharonium/opensiddur.org/posts/HTML/readings-and-sourcetexts/festival-and-fast-day-readings/jewish/shavuot-readings/the-story-of-toviyah-for-the-second-day-of-shavuot.html.md

 <td style="vertical-align:top;" width="48%">
 <div class="english">
-On the morrow, Toḅiyah said to Raphael: "Go to Gaḅael, that he may give you ten talents of gold."
+On the morrow, Toḇiyah said to Raphael: "Go to Gaḅael, that he may give you ten talents of gold."
 Raphael went immediately, and brought the money.
 </div></td></tr>